usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Cult Subterranea_, by Celestaphone, Dealers of God
+- _Iris Silver Mist_, by Jenny Hval
 - _Heavy Lifting_, by Fib
 - _Somoku Hodo_, by Hakushi Hasegawa
 - _Demilitarize_, by Nazar
 - _馬_, by betcover!!
 - _Pirouette_, by Model/Actriz
-- _Totality_, by Natural Information Society, Bitchin Bajas

 </details>